ff6347/prototyping-machines/video-prototypes/brainlink-daniel-paul/index.md

 For this reason we envisioned the story around the fictional "FHP Brainlink Research Group", working on a novel brain interface technology that enables research subjects to control objects just by using there mind.
 In this way even domestic appliances can be controlled.

-As our video-prototype tries to prove: The technology works well and the required hardware is minimal (just a blinking head).
+As our video-prototype wants to prove: the technology works well and the required hardware is minimal (just a blinking head).
 The video shows a guy precisely ironing a shirt.
 However, since the object does exactly what the subject feels, there is a major unsolved problem: As the subject gets angry and doesn't want to iron anymore, the iron won't iron as well.
 The reason is a lack of "emotional stability", a feature which is not yet considered by the technology.

 In this way we had an irascible iron.